laravel/docs/queries.md

 #### limit

 The `limit` method may be used to return a specified number of results.
-For example, we can find the first 10 rows in our users table:
+For example, we can return the first 10 rows found in our users table:

     $users = DB::table('users')
                     ->limit(10)